grodansparadis/vscp-doc-vscpd/decision_matrix.md

 Run JavaScript

-The standard [VSCP decision matrix escapes](http://www.vscp.org/docs/vscpd/doku.php?id=vscp_daemon_decision_matrix#variable_substitution_for_parameters_escapes) can be used to insert real time values into the code.
+The standard [VSCP decision matrix escapes](./decision_matrix.md#variable_substitution_for_parameters_escapes) can be used to insert real time values into the code.

-The script can use internal [VSCP functions](javascript_callbacks) to read and write variables and to send and receive events.
+The script can use internal [VSCP functions](./javascript_callbacks.md) to read and write variables and to send and receive events.

-The JavaScript engine used is [Duktape](http://duktape.org/) ([ECMAScript 5.1](https///www.ecma-international.org/5.1/)), with some semantics updated from ES2015+ .
+The JavaScript engine used is [Duktape](http://duktape.org/) ([ECMAScript 5.1](https://www.ecma-international.org/ecma-262/6.0/)), with some semantics updated from ES2015+ .

 The JavaScript is executed on it's own thread.
 This means that it is possible to construct a script that is started when the VSCP daemon is started and will run until it is killed.
-All that is need to do this is to trigger on the internal [CLASS2.VSCPD, Type=23 Starting up event](http://www.vscp.org/docs/vscpspec/doku.php?id=class2.vscpd#type_23_0x0017_starting_up).
+All that is need to do this is to trigger on the internal [CLASS2.VSCPD, Type=23 Starting up event](https://grodansparadis.gitbooks.io/the-vscp-specification/content/class2.vscpd.html#type--23-0x0017-starting-up).

 ##### Parameters

 The JavaScript code to execute in real text or if preceded with **BASE64:** the JavaScript code encoded in BASE64.
-The parameter contents can contain standard [VSCP decision matrix escapes](http://www.vscp.org/docs/vscpd/doku.php?id=vscp_daemon_decision_matrix#variable_substitution_for_parameters_escapes) which will be filled in after the BASE64 code is decoded and and before the JavaScript code is executed.
+The parameter contents can contain standard [VSCP decision matrix escapes](./decision_matrix.md#variable_substitution_for_parameters_escapes) which will be filled in after the BASE64 code is decoded and and before the JavaScript code is executed.

 The BASE64 encoded form is the preferred form as XML does not allow some characters like ampersand (&) which must be coded as &amp; to not break the XML parsing.
-This is true for other characters like `< (less that), >` (greater than), etc.
+This is true for other characters like `< (less than), >` (greater than), etc.

 Even better JavaScript variables an be used.
 This is a VSCP variable of type JavaScript which can be edited in the administration interface in a coder friendly editor and thus make it easier to write the code.
 To insert the value of a variable two forms can be used.

-**%vardecode:[**//variable_name//**]** will be replaced by the value of the variable *variable_name* decoded from BASE64.
+**%vardecode:[`variable_name`]** will be replaced by the value of the variable *variable_name* decoded from BASE64.
 This is the usual selection for a JavaScript variable as it's value always is encoded in BASE64.

    %varddecode:[varTestScript]

-**%variable:[**//variable_name//**]** will be replaced by the value of the variable *variable_name* as it is stored so if the value is stored in BASE64 the coding will be preserved.
+**%variable:[`variable_name`]** will be replaced by the value of the variable *variable_name* as it is stored so if the value is stored in BASE64 the coding will be preserved.

    %variable:[varTestScript]